mikessh/migmap/README.md

 ## NOTE

 IgBlastWrapper only aligns to top alleles (marked by ```*01``` in IMGT nomenclature) to speed-up.
 Mismatches are then extracted from alignment and reported
+Not all receptor & species combinations are supported for species other than human and mouse.

 ## HINT